AlexDrco/ecu_sim/README.md

 OBD-II (On-Board Diagnostics II) allows for standardized diagnostics of automotive systems.
 This simulator aims to replicate those diagnostics for educational or development purposes.

-> "This ECU simulator provides a bridge between theoretical knowledge of automotive electronics and practical application."

 ## Supported Commands

 -  MODE 1 Used for "live" sensor data, most relevant are provided but adding new ones is straight forward.